ThoughtWorks-SEA/developer-training/docs/html&css/html.md

 ### Head tag

-The `head` tag display information about the page.
+The `head` tag displays information about the page.

 ```html
 <head>